Find It Locally

 OCCSP provides cost share assistance to producers and handlers of agricultural products who are obtaining or renewing their certification under the National Organic Program (NOP).
-Certified operations may receive up to 75 percent of their certification costs paid during October 1, 2016, through September 30, 2017, not to exceed $750 per certification scope.
+Certified operations may receive up to 50 percent of their certification costs paid during the program year, not to exceed $500 per certification scope.
 Applications are typically accepted in October.

 NRCS Environmental Quality Incentives Program (EQIP)